arwendog/Girls-Who-Code-SJ/README.md

 # Girls-Who-Code-SJ
 Girls Who Code Projects

-This repository is a place for girls to put their ideas on the screen.
+This is my first time on GitHub!